-As a journalist for over a decade starting from Ghana’s Information Services Department (ISD), the Ghana News Agency (GNA) and the University of Ghana’s campus radio station, Radio Univers, Ismail Akwei has garnered immense experience in all roles and facets of the media from reporter to editor-in-chief.
+As a journalist for over a decade, starting from Ghana’s Information Services Department (ISD), the Ghana News Agency (GNA) and the University of Ghana’s campus radio station, Radio Univers, Ismail Akwei has garnered immense experience in all roles and facets of the media from reporter to editor-in-chief.

-In his previous role as editor at GhanaWeb, he helped the online platform to maintain its top position in Ghana.
+In his previous role as editor at GhanaWeb, he helped the online platform maintain its top position in Ghana.
 With that experience, he became the pioneering editor of CameroonWeb.com which he nurtured to its current position as the topmost news site in Cameroon.

 Ismail Akwei accepted a challenge and moved to the Republic of Congo where he developed an online strategy as a pioneering journalist for the newly launched Africanews.
-He got the new bilingual brand to be accepted continent-wide especially in Anglophone countries.
+He got the new bilingual brand to be accepted continent-wide, especially in Anglophone countries.
 He was also the pioneering presenter of Sci-Tech, a science and technology segment on Africanews TV’s flagship morning show, The Morning Call.

 Face2Face Africa became the premier source of Pan-African history and culture stories as soon as Ismail Akwei joined the company as editor after leaving his senior journalist role at Africanews towards the end of 2017.
 He led its team of diverse writers to retell the African story from the African perspective.
-His innovative strategy gave the brand a competitive edge over other Pan-African news websites.
+His innovative strategy gave the brand a competitive edge over other Pan-African news and culture websites.

 Ismail Akwei is an impeccable leader, planner, coordinator and executioner who motivates his team to overcome challenges and achieve goals.
 He is committed to transforming the African media landscape into a global and competitive brand that will be well-positioned to change the African narrative and project Africa’s positive image and that of its global diaspora.